dalemusser/cloudnode/launch_aws_ec2_instance.md

 * Summary: set *Number of instances* to 1.

 Click the *Launch instance* button on the lower right of the page to create the new EC2 instance.

+Note: a more permanent IP address (one that won't change when the server stops/starts) will be assigned to the server after it is created.